chinamike65/hugo-tuolesi/content/book3/book3en.md

 Both Thongtunpa and Sangpowa were disciples of the Venerable Atisha, and they were outstanding in every aspect.

 Master Thongdunpa founded the Kadam School.
-Master Sangpowa is a great translator and has made great contributions to the spread of Buddhism in Tibet, but the way they rely on their masters is completely different.
+Master Sangpowa was a great translator and has made great contributions to the spread of Buddhism in Tibet, but the way they relied on their masters is completely different.

-Master Sangpowa has many teachers, and when he hears that there are people teaching the Dharma, he will listen to them.
+Master Sangpowa had many teachers, and when he heard that there were people teaching the Dharma, he would listen to them.

 On the way to meet Venerable Atisha, he heard that a layman was teaching the Dharma nearby, and he also went to listen.

 His disciples all thought that they should not go.
-The disciples said, "To listen to the layman's teachings with your prestige is simply to damage your identity."
+The disciples said, "To listen to the layman's teachings with your prestige is simply to damage your reputation."

 Master Sangpowa said: "You can't say that.
 At least if I listen to it, I will have the merit of hearing it and rejoicing."